-2010.
-This indictment, pursuant to DPA proceedings, was immediately suspended.
-This was also the first use of Section 7 of the Bribery Act 2010 by any prosecutor.
-As a result of the DPA, Standard Bank agreed to financial orders of US \$25.2 million and was required to pay the Government of Tanzania a further US \$7 million in compensation.
-The bank has also agreed to pay the SFO's reasonable costs of £330,000 in relation to the investigation and subsequent resolution of the DPA.
-There have now been a further three DPAs agreed with the SFO, two of which were in respect of UKBA offenses.
-One of these was with an SME, the other was with Rolls Royce Plc where the Section 7 indictment was advanced even though the Court found that there was evidence that the offenses implicated the senior management or "controlling minds" of the corporate.
-As a result of its January 2017 DPA, Rolls Royce agreed to pay a total of £497.2 million in financial penalties, compensation and costs to the UK government.
-As with Standard Bank's DPA, coordinated resolutions were reached with foreign law enforcement (in Rolls Royce's case the U.S. and Brazilian authorities).
-The effect of each DPA has been to suspend prosecution for a number of years on prescribed terms and, in the case of Standard Bank and Rolls Royce, submit compliance procedures to scrutiny.
-In each case, cooperation with individual prosecutions or foreign authorities' investigations is a further condition.
-The approval of the DPAs by way of Court judgments has also provided guidance on how "associated persons" will be construed, particularly in terms of the extent to which employees of group entities as well as intermediaries may attract liability for companies within the group under Section 7.
 The UK government has continued to raise the possibility of changes to the legal framework for economic crime in the UK, following its 2014 Anti-Corruption Plan which advised the consideration of a new offense of "corporate failure to prevent economic crime," which would establish corporate criminal liability more widely and replace the old, and often viewed as outdated, "identification principle."

-Recent Movement Notwithstanding the conclusion of the UK government in October 2015 that there was no need for any change to the rules for corporate criminal liability, in January 2017, the UK government issued an open consultation and call for evidence.
+Notwithstanding the conclusion of the UK government in October 2015 that there was no need for any change to the rules for corporate criminal liability, in January 2017, the UK government issued an open consultation and call for evidence.
 Evidence is specifically sought as to whether the "identification doctrine" is deficient as a tool for effective enforcement of the criminal law against large modern companies.
-The latest consultation suggests a number of areas for reform, but favors an extension of the "failure to prevent" model already adopted for bribery and tax evasion into other areas of economic crime.
+The latest consultation suggests a number of areas for reform but favors an extension of the "failure to prevent" model already adopted for bribery and tax evasion into other areas of economic crime.
 This would toughen existing laws and would be expected to make it easier for prosecutors to bring prosecutions against large corporations and senior executives.
 Despite the consultation closing in March 2017, the government has shown little appetite for making available the required Parliamentary time for progressing this legislation.
 In March 2017, the OECD Working Group on Bribery issued its report of the Phase 4 review of foreign bribery enforcement in the UK.
-Whilst acknowledging the advancement in recent years which have led to the UK being considered one of the "major enforcers" and the significant effect that the UKBA has had on large corporates' adoption of compliance measures, the OECD observed that: there had been no prosecution of foreign bribery or related offenses involving the UK's Overseas Territories; the SFO remained dependent on bespoke funding from government for "blockbuster" cases; and the number of prosecutions remained relatively low with detection by a number of law-enforcement agencies seemingly non-existent.
-Participation in OECD Convention Yes International Anti-corruption Conventions UNCAC Signed December 9, 2003 Ratified February 9, 2006 Last Updated January 17, 2018
+While acknowledging the advancements in recent years which have led to the UK being considered one of the "major enforcers" and the significant effect that the UKBA has had on large corporates' adoption of compliance measures, the OECD observed that there had been no prosecution of foreign bribery or related offenses involving the UK's Overseas Territories, the SFO remained dependent on bespoke funding from government for "blockbuster" cases, and the number of prosecutions remained relatively low with detection by a number of law-enforcement agencies seemingly nonexistent.
+In December 2017, the UK government published its Anti-Corruption Strategy document which sets out more than 100 commitments on a wide range of corruption-related issues, from corrupt insiders in prisons to the risks associated with London's financial industry.
+In December 2018, the government published its first update on the Strategy document and noted that 25 out of 30 commitments due to be implemented by end 2018 had been fully completed.
+Participation in International OECD Convention Yes Anti- Corruption Conventions UNCAC Signed December 9, 2003 Ratified February 9, 2006 Last Updated January 17, 2018